memgraph/docs/docs/reference-guide/indexing.md

 Carefully choosing which data to index can tremendously improve data retrieval efficiency, and thus make index downsides negligible.

+## Index types

+At Memgraph, we support two types of indexes:

+  * label index
+  * label-property index

+Memgraph will NOT automatically index labeled data.
+If you want to optimize queries that fetch nodes by label you need to perform the indexing.
 Indexing can be applied to data with a specific label or a combination of label and property.
 They are not automatically created, instead a user needs to create them explicitly.
 Creation is done using a special